bleutzinn/grav-plugin-editable-contenttools/README.md

 There are some simple rules to keep on the safe side:

-* Keep images and other shortcodes outside your editable shortcodes
+* Keep images and other shortcodes outside your editable regions
 * Create small editable regions; it does not matter how many
 * Experiment and test to make sure it works for you and you don't lose valuable content
-* When you notice a difference in markup of the page with the ContentTools pen icon present and without keep that part of the page outside of your editable shortcodes
+* When you notice a difference in markup of the page with the ContentTools pen icon present and without keep that part of the page outside of your editable regions, it means trouble is ahead ;)